ysyk2021/how-to-create-a-positive-mindset-and-attitude-for-success-techniques-for-optimistic-thinking-and/src/chapter-7-2.md

-# Strategies for Finding Positive Role Models and Building Support Networks

 In this chapter, we will explore strategies for finding positive role models and building support networks.
 Surrounding ourselves with positivity is crucial to developing a positive mindset and attitude.
 Our environment and the people we interact with can greatly influence our thoughts, emotions, and behaviors.
 By seeking out positive role models and building strong support networks, we can cultivate an environment that promotes optimism and success.